Seneca-BSA/bsa/docs/ses250/lab2.md

     ***Figure 2.11***

-1. Verify the cables are connected as per shown in Figure 2.5 above.
+1. Verify the cables are connected as shown in Figure 2.5 above.
 At this point, your DMM is set up to measure direct current (DC) voltage.
 We’ll be discussing direct current voltage during class.
 Remember this configuration for future labs and careers as measuring DC voltage is a very important skill for working with electronics.

 1. Identify the DC power supply at your workbench.
 If there are two DC power supplies, use the one that's most similar to the one shown.
 Disconnect any cables that are plugged in so it is as shown in Figure 2.11 below.